Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/information-architecture/localization.md

     </TabPanels>
   </Tabs>

-After configuring both the XM Cloud environment and Head application, Experience Edge will resolve routes based off the display name of the item.
+After configuring both the SitecoreAI environment and Head application, Experience Edge will resolve routes based off the display name of the item.
 You can continue to resolve routes based off explicit language parameters (language code URL slugs, for example) in combination with the canonical item name.

 #### Multi-domain routing with Localization